Study wherever and whenever suits you with fully online delivery of the Bachelor of Complementary Medicine, supported by dedicated tutors.

 While some subjects require mid-term and final exams, assessments may also comprise quizzes, essays and tutorial participation.
 Students enrolled in online subjects sit their final exam at the College.

-In the final year of this degree there are 8 credit points available as elective study.
-This can be studied across two, three or four subjects in a variety of speciality areas:
+In the final year of this degree there are 8 credit points required as elective study.
+This can be studied across two, three or four subjects in a variety of speciality areas listed below.
+Note: all electives must be taken online for Bachelor of Complementary Medicine students.

 Any student is able to enrol into a course of study at Endeavour without holding a previous tertiary qualification.
 However, if you have fully or partially completed a qualification with another provider (either at a Higher Education or Vocational Education and Training level), you may receive advanced standing towards an Endeavour degree via the Educational Pathways process.